cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 ## Poster contributions

-During the CF Workshop there will be available displays for poster contributions from participants.
+During the CF Workshop there will be displays for poster contributions from participants.
 There will be no formal poster session, but posters are expected to be chatted about informally during breaks.

 To help us with planning, please check the "Other" box, in the [registration form][REGISTRATION], and provided a tentative title, if you would be interested to bring your poster.